damianj/ACE-RESTful/README.md

 This is a C# RESTful style API for the Adept ACE environment.
 This API was developed specifically to control a ViperS650 robot, but could be extended to control other robots easily.

+  - Install a licensed version of Adept ACE 3.7 and start up Adept ACE
+  - Connect to the robot within Adept ACE and make sure the robot is powered on
   - Build the project in Visual Studio and run the application
   - The application will start listening on localhost:12345
   - See the documentation for available API endpoints and how to use them